Data Protection Measures

 Pentests & Vulnerability Scanning

-Twice a year we engage alternating independent third-party security experts to perform detailed penetration tests on the Safeture application and network, and full source code reviews.
-Customers are also welcome to perform their own indenpendant penetration tests.
+Annually, we engage alternating independent third-party security experts to perform detailed penetration tests on the Safeture application and network, and full source code reviews.
+Customers are also welcome to perform their own independent penetration tests.

 Security Incident Response